STAT545-UBC-hw-2018-19/hw04-Sukeysun/Tidy_data_and_joins.md

 -   Simple completion of missing values
 -   Long table converts into wide table and wide table converts into long table
-    -   Gather- converts large-width data into a longer form that is analogous to the ability to fuse functions from the reshape2 package
+    -   gather- converts wide data to longer format.
+It is analogous to the melt function from reshape2
-    -   Spread - converts long data into a wider form, which is analogous to the function of casting functions from the reshape2 package.
+    -   spread - converts long data to wider format.
+It is analogous to the cast function from reshape2
     -   ***The opposite of gather( ) is spread( ), the former stacking different columns, the latter separating the same column***
 -   Column splitting and column merging
     -   Separate - splits a column into multiple columns by separator